-The Colombian Tax Code (specifically articles 304 and further) indicates that natural persons with residence or Colombian nationality should pay 20 per cent tax and foreign natural persons or non-resident persons should pay 10 per cent tax over occasional income (including money and in-kind awards in tournaments) if the commercial value of the award is superior to approximately US\$498,00; the equivalent of 48 tax value units (for 2023, this is approximately US\$10.38 per unit).
-If the award is money, the organiser of the event is obliged to apply the tax deduction prior to handing over the award.
+The Colombian Tax Code (specifically articles 304 and further) indicates that natural persons with residence or Colombian nationality should pay 20 per cent tax and foreign natural persons or non-resident persons should pay 10 per cent tax over occasional income (including money and in-kind awards in tournaments) if the commercial value of the award is superior to approximately US\$574; the equivalent of 48 tax value units (for 2024, this is approximately US\$11.94 per unit).
+If the award is money, the organiser of the event must apply the tax deduction before handing over the award.
 If it is in-kind the winner must pay the respective tax within six months after receipt.